 Industrial - the assembling, fabrication, finishing, manufacturing, packaging or processing of goods, or the extraction of minerals.
+Industrial uses shall not include Medical Marijuana, Cultivation Facilities, Medical Marijuana Dispensaries, or Retail Marijuana Establishments.

 Institutional - a non-profit or quasi-public use, or institution such as a church, library, public or private school, hospital, or municipally owned or operated building, structure or land used for public purposes.